carlsonjack/5qs/PRODUCTION_FIX_SUMMARY.md

 ## Expected Behavior After Fix

 1. **Guided JSON responses will be properly extracted** from either `content` or `reasoning_content` fields
+2. **Website analysis will extract specific business details** instead of falling back to generic descriptions
+   - Example: "Online auction platform for vintage and classic cars" instead of "Product-based business"
-2. **Truncated JSON will be repaired** using intelligent repair strategies
+3. **Truncated JSON will be repaired** using intelligent repair strategies
-3. **Clear logging** will indicate which extraction/repair strategy succeeded
+4. **Clear logging** will indicate which extraction/repair strategy succeeded
-4. **Fallback context summaries** will still work if all strategies fail (graceful degradation)
+5. **Fallback context summaries** will still work if all strategies fail (graceful degradation)
+6. **Context summary generation success rate** should approach 100% in production

 ## Deployment Notes